Understand how managed solutions are merged

 At this point, a customizer can export the SiteMap to an unmanaged solution and that SiteMap definition will include all the elements of the active SiteMap.
 A customizer can then modify the SiteMap and re-import it as an unmanaged customization.
 Later, if the managed solution is uninstalled, the SiteMap XML that was imported with the managed solution will be referenced to remove the changes introduced with that managed solution.
 A new active SiteMap is then calculated.

 Whenever a new visible element is added to the SiteMap, it appears at the bottom of whatever container it belongs in.
 For example, a new area appears at the bottom of the Navigation area.
 To position the elements that have been added, you must export the SiteMap, edit it to set the precise position and then import it again as an unmanaged solution.

 |Only one SiteMap customization can be applied between publishing.
 Any unpublished SiteMap customizations will be lost when a new SiteMap definition is imported.|

-In Microsoft Dynamics CRM 2011 each new option set option will be initialized with an integer value assigned that includes an option value prefix.
+Each new option set option is initialized with an integer value assigned that includes an option value prefix.
 The option value prefix is a set of five digits prepended to the option value.
 An option value prefix is generated based on the solution publishers customization prefix but may be set to any value.
 The option value prefix helps differentiate new option set options created in the context of a specific solution publisher and reduces the opportunity for collisions of option values.
 Using the option value prefix is recommended but not required.